Observation of a $J/\psi\Lambda$ resonance consistent with a strange pentaquark candidate in $B^-\to

-The BDT output selection criterion is chosen by maximising the figure of merit $\mathcal{S}^2/(\mathcal{S}+\mathcal{B})^{3/2}$, where $\mathcal{S}$ and $\mathcal{B}$ are the signal and background yield in a region of $\pm5.3\mev$ around the known \Bm mass.
+The BDT output selection criterion is chosen as in Ref.~\cite{LHCb-PAPER-2021-018} by maximising the figure of merit $\mathcal{S}^2/(\mathcal{S}+\mathcal{B})^{3/2}$ to obtain both high signal purity and significance, where $\mathcal{S}$ and $\mathcal{B}$ are the signal and background yield in a region of $\pm5.3\mev$ around the known \Bm mass.
 To avoid a possible bias due to fluctuations of the signal yield, $\mathcal{S}$ is determined from a fit to the \jpsi \Lz \antiproton invariant-mass distribution in data after applying a loose BDT selection, multiplied by the efficiency of the BDT output requirement obtained from simulation.
 Similarly, $\mathcal{B}$ is extracted from a fit to sideband data.

 For candidates passing all selection criteria, a maximum-likelihood fit is performed to the $m(\jpsi \Lz \antiproton)$ distribution shown in Fig.~\ref{fig:fit_mass}, resulting in a signal yield of $4620\pm70$.
 For the amplitude analysis about 4400 signal candidates are retained, with a purity of $93.0\%$ in the signal region of $\pm 2.5 \sigma$ around the mass peak, where $\sigma\approx 2.1\mev$ is the mass resolution.
 The signal distribution is modelled by the sum of a Johnson function~\cite{JohnsonSU} and two Crystal Ball~\cite{Skwarnicki:1986xj} functions sharing the same mean and width parameters determined from the fit.
 The tail parameters and fractions of each signal component are fixed to values obtained from a fit to simulated events.
 The background contribution is mainly due to random combinations of charged particles in the event and is described by a third-order Chebyshev polynomial.